jonathanhogg/flitter/docs/canvas3d.md

 *y* coordinates, the underside will be a flipped version of the top, and the sides will be stretched versions of the edge pixels.

+`:book`
+: This mapping is similar to `:plane` except that the upper surface (positive-*z* normals) is mapped to the *u* range $[0.5,1]$ and the lower surface is mapped in reverse to the *u* range $[0,0.5), so that the model is wrapped as if with a book cover.
+As with `:plane`, this mapping is mainly useful for flat, box-like models.
+Behaviour is unpredictable on the edges.

 ## Constructive Solid Geometry

 **Flitter** supports [Constructive Solid